imixs/imixs-workflow/src/site/markdown/modelling/index.md

 #Imixs-BPMN Modeler - User Guide

-Imixs-BPMN is a free modelling tool which takes the full advantage of all the capabilities from the BPMN standard and complements them with the requirements to a workflow management system.
-Imixs-BPMN enhances the Eclipse BPMN2 Modelling Framework with the aspects of a human based workflow model executable on the Imixs-Workflow Engine.
-Imixs-BPMN provides the maximum in  flexibility to describe, model and executing human based business processes.
+Imixs-BPMN is a free modelling tool to create process models for the Imixs-Workflow framework.
+Imixs-BPMN takes the full advantage of all the capabilities from the BPMN standard and complements them with the requirements to a workflow management system.
+Imixs-BPMN enhances the Eclipse BPMN2 Modelling Framework with the aspects of a human-centric workflow model executable on the Imixs-Workflow Engine.

+The section [Overview](./overview.html) provides general information about the Imixs-BPMN modelling tool.
+For a installation read the [Installation Guide](./install.html).

 <img src="../images/modelling/bpmn_screen_00.png"/>

-##Support
+##Support & Community

-Further information about Imixs-BPMN can also be found on [GitHub](https://github.com/imixs/imixs-bpmn).
+Imixs-BPMN is a open source project.
+Further information about the project can be found on [GitHub](https://github.com/imixs/imixs-bpmn).

 Information about the Eclipse BPMN2 Modelling Framework can be found here: